ciriast/ciriast/README.md

 - 👋 Hi, I'm @ciriast.
-- 👀 I'm interested in C# programming and video game programming.
+- 👀 I'm interested in C# programming.
 - 🌱 I'm currently learning Azure.
 - 💞️ Looking to collaborate on any kind cloud projects.
 - 📫 You can send me a DM on Twitter: [Follow me on Twitter!](https://twitter.com/cirias_)